michaeltaranik/HackerNews/README.md

 <b> Description </b> : The app uses API of HackerNews to fetch the information and then displays it with the help of SwiftUI
+P.S.
+HackerNews also works on Mac and iPad